apache/www-site/content/travel/stories/interviews/rafael_weingartner.md

 Chronix, a database system based on Lucene and Solr that is optimized for timeseries.
-That was kind of unexpected to see a project like that can solve someof the problems I am facing in my Ph.
-D. It was also interesting to see otherscholars actively participating and engaging in the Apache world.
-The Chronixwas a nice example; it is mainly developed by a Ph.D. student.
+That was kind of unexpected to see a project like that that can solve some of the problems I am facing in my Ph.
+D. It was also interesting to see other scholars actively participating and engaging in the Apache world.
+The Chronix was a nice example; it is mainly developed by a Ph.D. student.

 **What was your favourite non-talk part of ApacheCon?**